TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/PublishExtension/Index.rst

 **Advantages:**

-* Contributors can add issues or make pull requests
+*  Contributors can add issues or make pull requests.
-* Render the documentation on docs.typo3.org (see below) by adding a webhook
+*  Documentation can be published in the official TYPO3 documentation by using a webhook (see below).

 .. index:: Extension development; Packagist